 The Michigan Department of Environmental Quality (MDEQ) issued a statement.
 Outlining the possible causes of water contamination through the governor’s conference paper.

-According to Stephen Busch, the Michigan Department of Environmental Quality district supervisor, the city had taken operational steps to limit the potential re-occurrence of boil-water advisories.
+According to Stephen Busch, the Michigan Department of Environmental Quality district supervisor, the city had taken operational steps to limit the potential recurrence of boil-water advisories.
 Cleaning the system and increasing chlorine in the water in the future.
 The department blamed the old pipes, cold weather, and population decline.

 January 2015